Symplectic Geometry of Anosov Flows in Dimension 3 and Bi-Contact Topology: Anosovity And The Geometry Of Expansion

 for any $v \in E^{uu}$ ({\em strong unstable direction}) and $u \in E^{ss}$ ({\em strong stable direction}), where $C$ and $A$ are positive constants, and $X$ is the $C^1$ generator of the flow. \end{proposition}

 \begin{proof} We can easily observe $E^{ss}=\eta\cap \pi^{-1}(E^s)$ and $E^{uu}=\eta\cap \pi^{-1}(E^u)$. \end{proof}

-\begin{remark} It can be seen that given a projectively Anosov flows, the plane fields $\pi^{-1}(E^s)$ and $\pi^{-1}(E^u)$ are $C^0$ integrable plane fields, named {\em stable and unstable foliations}, respectively.
-In the Anosov case, thanks to ergodic theory, higher regularity of these foliations can be assumed and that is the basis for the use of foliation theory to study Anosov dynamics.
+\begin{remark} It can be seen that given a projectively Anosov flows, the plane fields $\pi^{-1}(E^s)$ and $\pi^{-1}(E^u)$ are $C^0$ (possibly non-uniquely) integrable plane fields, tangent to (branching) foliations we call {\em stable and unstable foliations}, respectively.
+In the Anosov case, thanks to the classical regularity theory of Anosov flows, higher regularity of these foliations can be assumed and that is the basis for the use of foliation theory to study Anosov dynamics.
 Therefore, such tools are not all well transferred to projectively Anosov dynamics in general.
 However, assuming more regularity for the associated foliations of a projectively Anosov flow, some rigidity results are known \cite{noda,asaoka}. \end{remark}

 It is worth to pause and make few observations about the geometry of projectively Anosov flows (the remark is discussed more in depth in \cite{confoliations}).

 \begin{remark} If $X$ is some vector field on $M$, which is tangent to some plane field $\xi$, we can measure the contactness of $\xi$ from the rotation of the flow, with respect to $\xi$, in the following way.
 Choose some transverse plane field $\eta$, which is differentiable in the direction of $X$ (for instance, if $X$ is a balanced projectively Anosov vector field, $E^{ss}\oplus E^{uu}$ can be chosen) and orient it such that $X$ and $\eta$ induce the chosen orientation of $M$.
 Let $\lambda=\xi \cap \eta$ and $\lambda_p^t=\phi_*^{-t}(\xi_{\phi^t(p)})\cap \eta$ for $x\in M$ and $t\in \mathbb{R}$.
 Finally, let $\theta_p^t$ be the angle between $\lambda^0_p$ and $\lambda_p(t)$, for some Riemannian metric, which is differentiable in the direction of $X$.
 Then, $\xi$ is a positive or negative contact structure, if and only if,